csmig/stig-manager/docs/user-guide/user-guide.rst

 |

-If a User has Read-Only access to Assets in this Collection, the checkboxes for those Assets will be replaced with a lock icon.
+If a User has Read-Only access to Assets in this Collection, the checkboxes for those Assets will be replaced with a read-only icon, and they will not be able to change those Reviews.

 .. thumbnail:: /assets/images/collection-review-read-only.png
       :width: 50%